REC TEC Grills

 REC TEC Grills basic body is very similar to Traeger's Texas Grill.
 Both are large pellet smokers for just under $1000, but REC TEC offers significant upgrades.
 Instead of the Ortech style dial controller employed by Traeger, REC TEC's touch pad, proportional-integral-derivative controller (PID controller) is made to their specs by Roanoke Controls: the same company that makes the superb Memphis Grills controllers.
 PID controllers are used in many industrial applications to detect and correct error values or fluctuations between a measured value and a desired set point.

 Although it does not have an integrated meat probe or wireless capability, REC TEC's controller toggles between set temp and actual temp and has a cool down function and, best of all, it just plain works great.
 The test model we received from REC TEC consistantly hit set temperatures and held them evenly from left to right across the entire cooking surface.
 We smoked ribs, brisket, pork shoulder, chicken and salmon with the greatest of ease and got excellent results every time.
 In fall of 2014, REC TEC replaced the Pellet Primer button on previous models with an Extreme Smoke button.
 Extreme Smoke can only be used in lower temps from 180° to 250°.
-It cause the fan to oscillate on and off to allow the pellets to smolder more and create more smoke.
+It directs the fan to oscillate on and off to allow the pellets to smolder more and create more smoke.

 Like Memphis, REC TEC places the hopper at the back and burn pot at the center of the cook chamber.
 This allows use of a large, 40 pound double hopper and a shorter auger, increasing unattended cook time duration, creating efficiency in pellet transport and reducing stress on the auger motor.
 Central location of the burn pot may enhance heat distribution and account in part for the evenness of temperature across the grates.